ethereum/ethereum-org-website/src/content/nft/index.md

 - You can earn royalties every time it's sold.
 - You can sell it on any NFT market or peer-to-peer.
 You're not locked in to any platform and you don't need anyone to intermediate.

+### Scarcity {#scarcity}

+The creator of an NFT gets to decide the scarcity of their asset.
+Just because all NFTs have unique identifiers, does not mean all token representations have the same scarcity.

+For example, consider a ticket to a sporting event.
+Just as the organizer of an event can chose how many tickets to sell, the creator of an NFT can decide how many replicas exist.
+Sometimes these are exact replicas, such as 5000 General Admission tickets.
+Sometimes several are minted that are very similar, but each slightly different, such as a ticket with an assigned seat.
+In another case, the creator may want to create an NFT where only one is minted as a special rare collectible.

+In all of these cases, each NFT would still have a unique identifier (like a bar code on a traditional "ticket"), with only one owner.
+The intended scarcity of the NFT matters, and is up to the creator.
+A creator may intend to make each NFT completely unique in order to create scarcity, or have reasons to produce several thousand replicas.
+Remember, this information is all public.

+### Royalties {#royalties}

+Some NFTs will automatically pay out royalties to their creators when they're sold.
+This is still a developing concept but it's one of the most powerful.
+Original owners of [EulerBeats Originals](https://eulerbeats.com/) earn an 8% royalty every time the NFT is sold on.
+And some platforms, like [Zora](https://zora.co/), let creators set a "creator share" that will automatically pay out that share on resale.

+This is completely automatic so creators can just sit back and earn royalties as their work is shared from person to person.
+At the moment, figuring out royalties is very manual and lacks accuracy meaning a lot of creators don't get paid what they deserve.
+If your NFT has a royalty programmed into it, you'll never miss out.

 ## What are NFTs used for? {#nft-use-cases}

 Here's more information of some of the better developed use-cases and visions for NFTs on Ethereum.